 Compare Baxi combi boilers

-Combi boilers are compact cost-effective units that heat domestic hot water water on demand before being delivered directly to the hot water outlet, as opposed to storing it in a hot water cylinder.
+Combi boilers are compact cost-effective units that heat domestic hot water on demand before being delivered directly to the hot water outlet; as opposed to storing it in a hot water storage cylinder.
 Baxi combi boilers are highly efficient and are covered by warranties of 3-10 years.

 Compare the cost of Baxi regular boilers

-A regular boiler is installed as part of a heating system that also includes a cold water storage tank, expansion vessel and hot water cylinder.
-They should only be considered if your property already has the appropriate pipework.
+A regular boiler (also known as a ‘conventional’ or ‘heat only’ boiler) is installed as part of a heating system that also includes a cold water storage cistern (tank), expansion vessel and hot water storage cylinder.
+Regular boilers are usually only recommended where they are replacements for an old existing regular boiler.

 Compare the price of Baxi system boilers